 When asked about the company’s employment and economic impact in Gabon, Higonnet of Mighty replied: “We still don’t have clear numbers from Olam about how many people they employed in palm oil in Gabon — though they are the biggest and more or less the only player in that space.”

 This week’s agreement came as NGOs continue to ratchet up their criticism of the global palm oil industry.
 Recent reports indicate that the sector’s human rights abuses and environmental degradation are still rampant.
-And while the Roundtable on Responsible Palm Oil (RSPO) strives to ensure a steady global supply of more responsible palm oil, those efforts are akin to taking a slingshot into a gun fight.
+And while the Roundtable on Responsible Palm Oil (RSPO) is making progress on ensuring a steady global supply of more responsible palm oil, those efforts are akin to taking a slingshot into a gun fight.

 Image credit: Thomas Breuer/Wiki Commons